assimp/assimp-docs/source/about/introduction.rst

 Big-endian systems like PPC-based Macs (if you still have one) or PPC-Linux systems are supported as well.

-The assimp linker library and viewer application are provided under the BSD 3-clause license.
+The **Assimp** linker library and viewer application are provided under the BSD 3-clause license.
 This basically means that you are free to use it in open- or closed-source projects, for commercial or non-commercial purposes as you like as long as you retain the license information and take your own responsibility for what you do with it.
 For details see the LICENSE file.